-The National Road Safety Strategy 2011-2020 was adopted by the Australian Transport Council in May 2011.
+Position Statement The Local Government sector supports the submission by the Australian Transport Council in May 2011.
 In September 2017 the Australian Government initiated an Inquiry into progress under the National Road Safety Strategy 2011-2020.
 While implementation of the National Road Safety Strategy 2011-2020 is the responsibility of the Federal, State and Territory Governments it is important to remind those spheres that it will be critical to consult, engage and resource the Local Government sector if the reductions in deaths and serious injuries, required to achieve the goals and targets for Australia, are to be realised.
-A WALGA response has been developed to highlight the key role of Local Governments in creating a safe transport system, and makes а number recommendations in relation to the challenges and opportunities for road safety going forward along with suggestions for the next National Road Safety Strategy.
+A WALGA response has been developed to highlight the key role of Local Governments in creating a safe road transport system, and makes a number of recommendations in relation to the challenges and opportunities for road safety going forward along with suggestions for the next National Road Safety Strategy.